swissquote/crafty/packages/crafty-preset-babel/README.md

 #### JavaScript External assets

-By default, all bundlers include all external dependencies in the final bundle, this works fine for applications, but if you wish to build a multi-tenant application or a library, you don't wish to include all dependencies, because you'll end up with the same dependency multiple times.
+By default, all bundlers include all external dependencies in the final bundle, this works fine for applications, but if you wish to build a multi-tenant application or a library, you don't wish to include all dependencies, because you'll end up with the same dependency duplicated.

 The `externals` option allows you to define a list of libraries that are provided and should not be embedded in the build, here is an example :